How to Determine the Correct Rate of Pay

 1. When was the project first advertised for bid?

 Generally, the rates in effect at the time the bid specifications are first advertised are those that apply for the duration of the project.
-(See pages 36-37 for more information on applicable rates for a project.)
+(See OAR 839-025-0020(6) for information about projects using a CM/GC.)

 2. What type of work is the worker performing?